Gondolav/gondolav.github.io/index.md

 Consequently, the predisposition of a neighbourhood to have a good **pass** rate appears to be somehow linked to its prosperity.
 It would then be safer to look for a restaurant or a groceries store in the wealthy community areas of Chicago, namely the Central, Far North, Southwest and Far Southwest Sides of Chicago.
 On one hand, we could see this as logical since facilities in richer areas may have more funds to make their place conform to all the safety norms.
 On the other hand, however, we could also consider it as some kind of injustice since the poorer are once again disadvantaged with more precarious establishments.

-## Evolution of the pass rate over time
+## The evolution of the passing rate over time

 <div style="text-align:center;">
   <iframe src="maps/result_per_year_map.html" frameborder="0" width="80%" height="600px"></iframe>